Amrita-Kumari-ML/LogHandler/README.md

 # Log Handler

-# Log Generator
+## Log Generator

+**LogGenerator** is a Go-based HTTP server application designed to generate logs

+  - GET ('/') : Is ALive
+  - POST ('/logs') : Generate Logs

-# LogParser
+## LogParser

-**LogParser** is a Go-based HTTP server application designed to parse and manage web logs stored in a PostgreSQL database.
+**LogParser** is a Go-based HTTP server application designed to parse and manage logs stored in a PostgreSQL database.
 It allows you to filter, retrieve, count, add, and delete logs from the database using a set of flexible RESTful API endpoints.

 The application uses a configuration-driven approach, where you can specify database connection details, server settings, and other parameters via environment variables or YAML configuration files.
 This makes it highly customizable and adaptable for various environments.

-## Table of Contents
+### Table of Contents

 1. [Features](#features)
 2. [API Endpoints](#api-endpoints)